shhhushhh/Mask-Up-Vax-In/README.md

 ### ← README.md

-Created a COVID frogger game with Pokemon inspired battle scenes mixed in!
+Created a COVID-19 social distancing frogger game with Pokemon-esque battles between the player's immune system and the virus!
+The goal of the game is to social distance until your vaccination appointment time.
+The game's purpose is to hopefully clear up some misinformation regarding the vaccine and the act of social distancing in a fun and engaging manner.
 Special thanks to sahiti.hibane and guzelabdubek for making this project possible.

 Click on this link to try the game out: https://cssi-finalproj.glitch.me!

 ### ← index.html